 Jennifer Helferich has been involved with beading and other crafts since 2004 and sells her handcrafted jewelry locally.
 She has been a youth group leader since 2008.

 Nancy Honchell, B.A., is a retired teacher with a variety of experience.
+Her background as a Language Arts and Reading Specialist often brought art to students as an extended activity.
+Retirement allows time to experiment with various art media and craft projects.
 Nancy has taught floor cloth classes through the Oliver Center for the Arts (formerly Crystal Lake Art) in Frankfort.

-Nan Horstman, M.S., Ed.
-Spec., a retired teacher and elementary school principal, has taken and taught many cooking classes.
+Nan Horstman, M.A., a retired teacher and elementary school principal, has taken many cooking classes and teaches cooking classes for NMC/EES.

 Scott Johnson, an admitted geek, has been building, tweaking, and tuning computers for more than 20 years.
 He has extensive experience in tutoring users for home and business.
 He owns the Stained Glass Cabinet Company.